SaerTrial/SaerTrial.github.io/_posts/2024-08-04-sctf-password-locker.md

 - ctf
 ---

-You could find more inforamtion about this challenge in this [link](https://ctftime.org/task/12253).
+You could find more inforamtion about this challenge at this [link](https://ctftime.org/task/12253).
 I am going to propose three different approaches to solve this challenge, and those approaches range from hardware to emulation, instead of just static analysis.

 ## About this challenge